plannies-mate/plannies-kit/SPECS.md

 ### scraper_analysis.js format

-This file is the main requirement, as the file is copied to the "Cricky, what's that?" project.
+This file is the main requirement, as the file is copied to the WhatsThat project.

 This file MUST contain: